Fyodor Lukoyanov: Biography

 After the capture of Perm by the Russian army in December 1918, he collaborated in the Vyatka Izvestia.
 Soon after, in 1919, Lukoyanov suffered a severe nervous breakdown, which allegedly continued to severely affect him for the rest of his life.

 After the retreat of the Whites, he worked in the Perm Provincial Committee and in the newspaper Zvezda (Star), formerly the Proletarian Banner, which he created and edited.
 Later he worked as a journalist in the magazines "Yugo-Vostok" and "Red Print".
 In the 1930s, Lukoyanov worked in Moscow: from 1932 in the People's Commissariat of Finance, from 1934 in the editorial office of Izvestia, from 1937 in the Commissariat of Blanks.
 He assisted in the supervision of the development of the Second Five-Year Plan in the RSFSR.

 In 1940, Mikhail Lukoyanov was arrested by the NKVD and died in prison shortly after; his brother could do nothing to save him.
-The younger Fyodor Lukoyanov died seven years later - he died in 1947 in Moscow, incidentally on the eve of the anniversary of the Ipatiev murders.
+The younger Fyodor Lukoyanov died seven years later – he died in 1947 in a Moscow mental sanatorium, incidentally on the eve of the anniversary of the Ipatiev murders.
 His wife arranged the transportation of the ashes to Perm and soon died as well.
 Fyodor Nikolaevich was buried at the Yegoshikha Cemetery in Perm, next to his wife.
 On October 4, 2007, the monument at the grave of F.N.
 Lukoyanov was controversially reconstructed.
 The grave is subject to regular acts of vandalism.